Part 1 - Death Knell

 The executioner nods his wide, scaly head and lifts his tremendous hammer.
 He walks over to the big bell, to the side where it is cracked.
-He gets into a stance and prepares to swing.
-The man tied to the bell pays him no mind.
+He gets into a stance and prepares to swing, though, the man tied to the bell pays him no mind.
 His gaze is fixed straight ahead and is completely blank.
 His mind is worlds away, trapped by a deed done in the past.
 Anger and confusion burn behind his eyes from the memories, but his utter despair is too profound.
 Nothing of his internal struggle escapes onto his expression.

 The onlookers go back to their lives, only casually discussing the man’s demise.
 The official and executioner linger for a moment to observe the bell until the ringing completely subsides.
 They then walk away from the square, their work done.
-The bell remains in place.
-Silent, as if it hadn’t been rung in centuries.
+The bell remains in place; silent, as if it hadn’t been rung in centuries.

 “Claiomh!
 They’re trying to flank us!”
 Shouted Rhongomiant Nioas, captain of the unit, to his lieutenant.

 Claiomh looked to his right and saw what his captain meant.
 Axe-wielding brigands clambered over the low walls of the makeshift fortifications north of the damaged meeting hall the soldiers were guarding.
 Claiomh shouted out a warning and he was joined by two nearby troops and together they pushed back the brigands.
-Claiomh turned and saw Rhongomiant impale a bandit with his lance.
-“Captian!”
+Claiomh turned and saw Rhongomiant skewer a bandit with his lance.
+“Captain!”
 Claiomh called out, “flankers were dealt with, shall we counter-attack?”